MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/setup-app-key-vault.md

        ```
     2. Provide your sign-in name and password when prompted.

-4. Create a Microsoft Entra ID service principal using the following command:
+4. Create a Microsoft Entra service principal using the following command:

     ```powershell
     New-AzureADServicePrincipal -AppId 7e97dcfb-bcdd-426e-8f0a-96439602627a